 - Mental Capacity

 In some instances, the injury suffered from the accident may not surface immediately.
-If that is the case, the clock does not start ticking on the statute of limitations until that injury has been discovered.
+If that is the case such as with delayed back injury pain after a car accident in California, the clock does not start ticking on the statute of limitations until that injury has been discovered.
 You will often see this in neurological and orthopedic injuries that can take time to develop.
 As long as you can prove this injury was related the accident that happened prior, you can still file your lawsuit.
 However, please note that the statute of limitation is then one year from the time the injury was discovered.

 Out of State